svylabs/stablebase/WHITEPAPER.md

 The stability of the stablecoin and protocol is ensured through three mechanisms: Liquidation, Redemption, and the Cash Reserve Ratio (CRR).

 ## Liquidation
 Liquidation occurs if the value of the collateral falls below 110% of the borrowed amount, ensuring stability.
-Liquidation can be triggered from the funds in Reserve Pool or can also be executed by third parties.
+There are two liquidation modes:

+### Automatic Liquidation
+When an automatic liquidation is triggered, the liquidated collateral is distributed among other CDP, and their debt is increased.
+The protocol also pays the user that triggered with a fee of base rate(maximum of 1%).

+### Third party Liquidations
+A third party, such as a user or a Liquidation Pool(out of scope for the protocol), can trigger liquidation by paying the debt, and the collateral minus the liquidation fee equal to base rate(maximum 1%) will be returned to the liquidator.

 ## Redemption
 Users can redeem stablecoins for the underlying collateral at a 1:1 ratio, with fees equal to base rate charged to the redeemer and distributed to other depositors in the Reserve Pool.